 about 30 years ago, taken at the end of over 20 special trainings I

-attended with SKA.
+attended.
 At just about every one of these, Deke was there as well,

 leading by example as one of the senior black belts, and encouraging